nightbot/docs/control-panel/timers.md

 Sort: 6
 */

-Nightbot Timers have the ability to send messages on specific intervals.
-They are frequently used for social media links an general chat notifications.
+Nightbot Timers have the ability to send messages at specific intervals.
+Frequently used for social media links and general chat notifications.

 ## Usage